jspahrsummers/rxhaskell-talk/README.md

 leaks), both of which make it easier to interleave impure code.

-And because native frameworks often require UI changes to be made on a dedicated OS thread, RxHaskell provides a Scheduler type (an abstraction over threads) which uses Haskell's type system to statically guarantee that side effects aren't executed concurrently.
+And because native frameworks often require UI changes to be made on a dedicated OS thread, RxHaskell provides a "scheduler" abstraction that uses Haskell's type system to statically guarantee whether a function's side effects run on the main thread or in the background.

 We'll also take a brief look at how RxHaskell can be bridged to ReactiveCocoa, an Rx implementation in Objective-C, to break down the barriers between two very